Leonard J. Arrington: Academic career

 From 1966 to 1967 he worked as a visiting professor of history at the University of California, Los Angeles.
 From 1972 to 1987 he was Lemuel H. Redd Jr. Professor of Western American History at BYU.
-In 1977, he received an honorary Doctor of Humane Letters from the University of Idaho (his alma mater), and in 1982 Utah State University awarded him an Honorary Doctor of Humanities degree.
+In 1977, he received an honorary Doctor of Humane Letters from the U of I (his alma mater), and in 1982 USU awarded him an Honorary Doctor of Humanities degree.

 Historical associations

-Arrington helped establish the Mormon History Association in 1965 and served as its first president from 1966 to 1967.
-After Arrington's article caused the suspension of BYU studies, BYU Studies was wary of publishing any controversial material.
-Arrington formed the Mormon History Association in part to make a place where controversial material could be discussed.
+Arrington helped establish the MHA in 1965 and served as its first president from 1966 to 1967.
+After Arrington's article caused the suspension of BYU studies, it became wary of publishing any controversial material.
+Arrington formed the MHA in part to make a place where controversial material could be discussed.
 The association welcomed anyone with an interest in Mormon history.
-Wesley Johnson attended the inaugural meeting, and proposed that the association could publish Mormon studies articles in Dialogue: A Journal of Mormon Thought, a publication he helped form.
+Wesley Johnson attended the inaugural meeting and proposed that the association could publish Mormon studies articles in Dialogue: A Journal of Mormon Thought, a publication he helped form.
 Johnson's proposal was accepted and members of the Mormon History Association submitted papers to Dialogue.

 Arrington also founded the Western Historical Quarterly and served as president of the Western History Association (1968–69), the Agricultural History Society (1969–70), and the Pacific Coast Branch of the American Historical Association (1981–82).
 For his distinction in writing American history he was awarded the Western History Association Prize in 1984 and he was made a Fellow of the Society of American Historians in 1986.